Edge Computing: Use Cases and Benefits in the Automotive and Motor Insurance Industry | Inspektlabs

 How Can Inspektlabs Help?

 Inspektlabs deploys a hybrid approach.
 During vehicle inspections, features like car damage detection for select categories happen on the device.
 For example, glass damage detection occurs through the feedback generated on the Edge device.
-In contrast, features like determining the exact OEM part prices, and repair vs. replacement decisions happen on the cloud instead.

 As we have discussed, Edge computing has bandwidth issues and other challenges.
 So, we cannot fully automate all car damages on the Edge just yet.
 As the technology currently stands, the following processes take place on the Edge: